 The ATM Processing Agreement

-Part of the owning and operating of an ATM is the processing agreement.
-All this really does is gives you and the bank some insurance, as well as laying out various rules and procedures that guarantee you will be repaid the extracted money.
+Part of owning and operating an ATM is the processing agreement.
+All this really does is provide insurance for you and the bank, as well as lay out various rules and procedures that guarantee you will be repaid the withdrawn money.

-Paperwork can get complicated here, depending on if you have to split your profits with a second party or whether or not you need to pay an accountant.
-However, a good ATM processing company will be willing to do all this for you, while cheaper services will only offer phone and online support.
+Paperwork can get complicated here, depending on whether you need to split your profits with a second party or pay an accountant.
+However, a good ATM processing company will be willing to handle all of this for you, while cheaper services will only offer phone and online support.

 You should get as many options with your agreement as you can afford, because the added support will make it much easier to run your machines.